xizon/Uix-Shortcodes/readme.txt

 The content elements are the heart of any page builder.
 These are the elements shortcodes that come with theme.
 You may customize the shortcode by changing/adding the parameters. **"Content Shortcode"**, **"Column Shortcode"**, **"Web Elements Shortcode"**, **"Container Shortcode"**, and so on.
 They could be used together.

+A variety of optional styles are available for Uix ShortCodes.
+Go to **"Uix ShortCodes -> Settings -> General Settings"**, you can choose the shortcodes style you want.

 https://www.youtube.com/watch?v=DCpGXKRvz1E